NASCAR All-Star Race Format, Rules: Allow Sports Betting to Spice Up Sunday Night’s Race at Texas

 With this in mind, here’s my three-step plan to improving the NASCAR All-Star Race by making it a sports betting extravaganza.

-That’s a lot of time — and laps — around the same racetrack.
-And if we’re going to entertain moving the venue, Las Vegas Motor Speedway should be the new home of the All-Star Race.
+Las Vegas Motor Speedway should be the new home of NASCAR’s All-Star Race.

-Las Vegas is synonymous with betting and it will likely be easier for fans, sponsors and media networks to get on board considering the sport’s largely conservative roots.
+Las Vegas is synonymous with betting and it will likely be easier for fans, sponsors and media networks to get on board considering the sport’s largely conservative roots, even as legalized sports betting is expanding across the country.

 Obviously, Vegas already has the NASCAR betting infrastructure ready to roll with plenty of sportsbooks to place wagers on the race, and even mobile betting apps that allow bettors to wager anywhere inside Nevada’s borders, including at the track itself.